 The global pandemic of COVID-19 continues to rapidly evolve.
-The extent to which the COVID-19 pandemic impacts our business and operations, including our clinical development and regulatory efforts, will depend on future developments that are highly uncertain and cannot be predicted with confidence at the time of this Quarterly Report on Form 10-Q, such as the ultimate geographic spread of the disease, the duration of the outbreak, the duration and effect of business disruptions and the short-term effects and ultimate effectiveness of the travel restrictions, quarantines, social distancing requirements and business closures in the United States and other countries to contain and treat the disease.
+The extent to which the COVID-19 pandemic impacts our business and operations, including our clinical development and regulatory efforts, will depend on future developments that are highly uncertain and cannot be predicted with confidence at the time of this Quarterly Report on Form 10-Q, such as the ultimate geographic spread of the disease, the severity and duration of future outbreaks (including from the spread of COVID-19 variants or mutant strains), the duration and effect of business disruptions and the short-term effects, the administration, availability and efficacy of vaccination programs and the ultimate effectiveness of travel restrictions, quarantines, social distancing requirements and business closures in the United States and other countries to contain and treat the disease.
 For example, during the course of the pandemic the FDA has at points delayed both domestic and foreign facility inspections.
-The agency announced in July 2020 that domestic facility inspections will be conducted but prioritized through a risk-based approach, while foreign facility inspections remain delayed unless the FDA determines they can be conducted based on an assessment of whether it is "mission-critical."
-More recently, in April 2021, the FDA announced that it may request to conduct "remote interactive evaluation," which in a variety of circumstances is inclusive of Pre-Approval Inspections (PAIs), where it is determined to be appropriate in accordance with the mission needs and any travel limitations.
+The agency announced in July 2020 that domestic facility inspections will be conducted but prioritized through a risk-based approach, while foreign facility inspections remain delayed unless the FDA determines they can be conducted based on an assessment of whether it is "missioncritical."
+More recently, in April 2021, the FDA announced that it may request to conduct "remote interactive evaluation," which in a variety of circumstances is inclusive of pre-approval inspections, where it is determined to be appropriate in accordance with the mission needs and any travel limitations.
+In addition, in July 2021, the FDA notified us that, due to restrictions on travel related to COVID-19, the FDA may be unable to conduct the pre-approval inspections for LIQ861 prior to the PDUFA goal date, although subsequent to that notice, the FDA scheduled the preapproval inspection for our Morrisville, NC facility to be conducted in the third quarter of 2021.
 We expect the impact of COVID-19 on the FDA's operations will continue to evolve.
 Accordingly, we do not yet know the full extent of potential delays or impacts on our business, our clinical and regulatory activities, healthcare systems or the global economy as a whole.
 However, these impacts could adversely affect our business, financial condition, results of operations and growth prospects.